The Importance of Stretching the Lower Body and Core

 It is a good idea to experiment and see what works best for you.
 Remember, always take care of the basics before you try anything “cute.”

-Use the Leg Stretches in Combination with a Complete Exercise Program
+Use these Leg Stretches as Part of a Complete Exercise Program

 - Exercises to Strengthen your Quads, Hamstrings, and Glutes

 Learn the best exercises to strengthen your quads, hamstrings and glutes.

 Click on any body part on an anatomy chart to find the most basic and best exercises which everybody can use to have a complete exercise program.